 - Varieties: Cold-smoked (lox), hot-smoked.

-- Applications: Ideal for bagels, salads, sandwiches, and as an appetizer.
+- Applications: Perfect for bagels, salads, sandwiches, snack, as appetizers.

 - Profile: Mild flavor, firm texture.